metaps/sp-rails-saml/README.md

 ```

 ### 5. Add before action
-You need to add the follwing line to your `SsosController` and `SesseionController`:
+You need to add the following line to your `SsosController` and `SessionController`:

 ```ruby
 skip_before_action :authenticate_user!